 The results show that installing air-source heat pumps for space and water heating at the time of new construction can provide first cost savings.
 However, replacing natural gas equipment with air-source heat pumps has a higher cost than like-for-like equipment.
-All scenarios have a higher operating cost for standard Xcel Energy rates as summarized in the tables below.
+Efficient heat pump equipment reduces the annual operating cost by 4% for the single-family home evaluated with only a slight increase for the office building.
+If a time-of-use utility rate is applied, both scenarios produce annual operating cost savings in the range of 5-10%.